gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 The Common Vocabulary is a set of hierarchically organized vocabulary terms.
 It can be used by all Digital Archive sites that share their collections with each other.
-Archivists for each site use the common terms when choosing values for these metadata fields:
+Archivists for each site use the common vocabulary terms when choosing values for these metadata fields:

 -   **_Type_**
 -   **_Subject_**